echowarp/blender_node_editor_navigation/README.md

 Since this is not an addon, the navigator will only be shown until this blender instance is closed.
 To use it again when reloading a save, just hit the run button.
 For now, this is intentional until the stability of the script is better tested.
+If there is a crash or bug, this script will not be automatically loaded.

 # Usage
 Click and drag on the navigator to move the viewport.